 Publishing Companies If you are already considering a particular text for your publishing programme, it is useful to let us know some basic details; Full reference for the work (author, full title, ISBN and year of publication), initial print run, estimated local retail price, target publication date, some background information about your company and how you propose to sell and market the work.

-Theo Jones German, Turkish and Middle Eastern languages
+Theo Jones Global Business Development Executive - German, Turkish, Middle Eastern languages and Eastern European languages

 Global Business Development and Rights Group